 Unfortunately, most of these cards require you to earn a substantial income, or have a privilege banking relationship.

-The exception is the OCBC 90N, which has an income requirement of just S$30,000.
+The exception is the OCBC 90N Visa/Mastercard, which has an income requirement of just S$30,000.
 If you’re looking for an entry-level bank card that offers free transfers, this is your best bet.

 Do conversion fees really matter?

 I get it.
 No one likes paying conversion fees.
-They seem arbitrary, and in the case of BOC, opportunistic.
+They seem arbitrary, and in the case of Bank of China, opportunistic.

-At the same time though, I don’t think you should get too caught up about them.
-Of course you minimize conversion fees where you can, but the odd S$25 fee here and there is more annoyance than dealbreaker.
+At the same time though, I don’t think you should get too hung up about them.
+Of course you should minimize fees where you can, but the odd S$25 fee here and there is more annoyance than dealbreaker.

 The average person will transfer miles maybe once a year, and if you’re using a multi-card strategy, you’ll pay two, perhaps three fees which will add up to less than S$100.
 Put it another way: no one ever grumbled about conversion fees when he/she sat down in a Business Class seat for the first time.